Guest Review: Books to get either you or your friends hooked on Science Fiction

 The first thing to do is go through your own collection.
 Knowing your friend, which is the most appropriate to hand over?
 There's probably something.

 If nothing comes to mind right away, I recommend starting out by thinking of some of the more popular authors.
-"Ender's Game Gift Edition (Ender Quartet)" by Orson Scott Card may be a good choice.
-Same for "Nightfall" by Isaac Asimov.
+"Ender's Game Gift Edition (Ender Quartet)

 The thing to consider is what kind of books, movies or television shows your friend likes already.
 Science fiction novels can have aspects of any other kind of fiction.
 The friend who loves historical novels may enjoy alternative histories.
 The romance reader may be more likely to enjoy the fantasy side of science fiction.
 The technology buff may enjoy hard science fiction.